 - Attend and facilitate four routine facility inspections per year.
 Attends the Aviation led inspections Provides documentation that deficiencies identified during inspections are corrected; - 2.
-Conducting and documenting the routine inspection during a rain event. - 3.
-If involved in a Corrective Action, follow the reporting process described in Section 4.4 and provide Aviation with documentation necessary. - 4.
-Supply Aviation with the required documentation in time to submit the Annual Report. - 5.
-Submit an annual report to the EPA, referencing the DEII NPDES number. - 6.
-Retain a copy of the Annual Report with SWPPP documentation.
+Attend one SWPPP train-the-trainer session, minimum per year.
+Train your employees and document annually.
+Maintain employee training documentation. - 3.
+Conducting and documenting the routine inspection during a rain event. - 4.
+If involved in a Corrective Action, follow the reporting process described in Section 4.4 and provide Aviation with documentation necessary. - 5.
+Supply Aviation with the required documentation in time to submit the Annual Report. - 6.
+Submit an annual report to the EPA, referencing the DEII NPDES number.
+This fulfills the tenant's annual reporting requirements. - 7.
+Retain a copy of the Annual Report with SWPPP documentation. - 8.
+Maintain records (inspections, training, HW and UW waste disposal documentation, corrective action, etc.) for a minimum of three years.